 The relationship between private consumption and government spending has been at the heart of academic and government policy debates.
-In particular, the existing empirical evidence on the sign of the reaction of private consumption to government spending shocks obtains contrasting results (see, e.g., Blanchard and Perotti, 2002 and Ramey, 2011).
+In particular, the existing empirical evidence on the sign of the reaction of private consumption to government spending shocks obtains contrasting results (see, e.g. Blanchard and Perotti 2002; Ramey 2011).
 It is qualitatively easy to reconcile a negative consumption response, on impact, to a government spending shock with the predictions of a standard real business cycle model.
 However, building a rational expectation model that generates a positive consumption response has represented a challenge.
 Recently, some papers have taken up this challenge and emphasized different channels through which government spending can boost private consumption, within general equilibrium models.
-For example, Ravn et al. (2006) consider a particular form of habits, while Galí et al. (2007) focus on myopic consumers.
+For example, Ravn, Schmitt-Grohé, and Uribe (2006) consider a particular form of habits, while Galí, López-Salido, and Vallés (2007) focus on myopic consumers.

 This paper studies an alternative channel: the precautionary saving motive.
-We consider a lifecycle model with incomplete insurance markets in which individuals are subject to income and health shocks.
+We consider a dynamic model with incomplete insurance markets in which individuals are subject to income and health shocks.
 Within this framework, we allow government spending to influence how much health shocks affect individuals' consumption demand.
 We take the model's predictions to the data and estimate a negative impact of public health care on household consumption dispersion.
 We further estimate a negative impact on various measures of household wealth and saving.
 These results are explained by a change in the level of precautionary saving: as the public provision of health services increases, individuals save less in order to self-insure themselves against future adverse health shocks.
 This reduces household wealth and increases current private consumption.

 The implied consumption multiplier is computed by simulating the typical government consumption shock within a general equilibrium version of our model, with flexible prices.
 The model is calibrated using our empirical estimates.
 The general equilibrium framework allows us to account for both the negative wealth effects produced by the need of financing the increased government consumption and the effects on prices.
 We calculate both impact and long-run multipliers, and separate out the increase in private consumption due only to the decrease in the level of precautionary saving.
 We find three main sets of results.
 First, the impact multiplier generated by the precautionary saving effect alone is positive and sizable.
-Second, the 'total' impact multiplier - which accounts for both precautionary saving and wealth effects - is positive, when health shocks are highly persistent.
-The total impact multipliers are negative for other parametrizations of the model.
+Second, the 'total' impact multiplier - which accounts for both precautionary saving and wealth effects - is positive, around 0.7, when health shocks are highly persistent.
+The total impact multipliers are negative for other parameterizations of the model.
 Third, across all calibrations, the total cumulative multiplier is negative in the long run.
-In our empirical analysis, we employ information from two datasets for Italy: the Survey of Households Income and Wealth (SHIW) from the Bank of Italy, and the Regional Economic Accounts (REA) from the National Institute for Statistics (ISTAT).
-The SHIW provides panel data about households, such as private consumption, income, wealth, and demographic characteristics.
-The REA delivers data about national government consumption, disaggregated both at the regional level and by function.
-This includes a breakdown in defense, justice, health, education, economic services, and so on.
-We build a panel data set linking household private consumption to the various categories of government consumption of the region in which the household lives.